dnsimple/dnsimple-support/content/articles/ordering-wildcard-certificate.markdown

 ## Let's Encrypt or Standard

 Both providers support wildcard certificates.
 Let's Encrypt certificates are free, but are only valid for a short period.
-Comodo certificates are valid for much longer, but also come with a cost per wildcard certificate.
+Sectigo certificates are valid for much longer, but also come with a cost per wildcard certificate.

 You can learn more about the differences between standard and Let's Encrypt certificates in the corresponding [article](/articles/standard-vs-letsencrypt/).